Coworking Spaces in Fukuoka for Digital Nomads

 Operated by Fukuoka City, Fukuoka Growth Next is not a typical coworking space, but a startup support facility designed as an incubator for early-stage entrepreneurs.
 Located in Daimyo, the space offers a collaborative environment with access to business consultations, networking opportunities, and pitch events.

-However, it’s not open for casual drop-ins—you must be a registered startup or entrepreneur and go through a screening process to be accepted.
+However, it’s not open for casual drop-ins.
+You must be a registered startup or entrepreneur and go through a screening process to be accepted.
 Growth Next provides deep resources for those seriously committed to building a business in Japan.

 Wrapping Up